A veterinary practice business must be carried out at or from a veterinary premises registered by the Board.

 Board inspections may be conducted as part of the application process.

 Board inspections will mostly be conducted for applications where the premises are wholly owned by non-veterinarians, including animal welfare groups.

 Premises can be inspected as the result of any complaint lodged with the Board relating to the standard of practice conducted.

 Random inspections of premises are conducted at the Board's discretion.

 Change of practice ownership

-A condition applied to all premises is that the Board must be notified of a change of practice ownership i.e. where the approval holder will no longer be an owner.
-This does not apply in the case of an addition of owners when the approval holder remains an owner.
+A condition applied to all premises is that the Board must be notified of a change of practice ownership.

-Continuing Board approval of premises under new ownership will be dependent on receipt by the Board of advice from the purchaser that the premises prior to sale are of a standard at least equivalent to the minimum premises standards applied by the Board.
-This applies a responsibility to the vendor to maintain the premises to the required standard to ensure sale and provides the purchaser with the guarantee that Board approval for the premises will continue after sale.
+This applies a responsibility to the vendor to maintain the premises to the prescribed standard to ensure sale, and provides the purchaser with the guarantee that Board approval for the premises will continue after sale.

-On receipt by the Board of the required advice from the purchaser an approval form in the purchaser's name may be issued.
+When the Board receives the required advice from the purchaser, an approval form in the purchaser's name may be issued.

 Conditions apply equally to freehold or leased premises.